Background pattern

 • dry mouth,

-• severe skin eruptions (erythema multiforme, exfoliative dermatitis),
+• severe skin reactions (erythema multiforme, exfoliative dermatitis),

-• irregular and abnormal heart rhythm (atrial fibrillation, arrhythmia, tachycardia), difficulty breathing (dyspnea).
+• abnormal heart rhythm (atrial fibrillation, arrhythmia, tachycardia), difficulty breathing (dyspnea).

-If you are to undergo eye surgery due to a clouding of the lens (cataracts) or an increase in eye pressure (glaucoma), and you are already taking or have taken tamsulosin previously, the pupil may dilate slightly and the iris (the colored part of the eye) may become flaccid during the surgery.
+If you are going to undergo eye surgery due to cataracts or increased pressure in the eye (glaucoma), and you are already taking or have taken tamsulosin, the pupil may not dilate properly and the iris (the colored part of the eye) may become flaccid during the operation.

-If you experience any type of adverse effect, consult your doctor or pharmacist, even if it is a possible adverse effect that does not appear in this prospectus.
-You can also report them directly through the Spanish System for Pharmacovigilance of Medicines for Human Use: www.notificaRAM.es.
-By reporting adverse effects, you can contribute to providing more information on the safety of this medication.
+If you experience any side effects, consult your doctor or pharmacist, even if they are possible side effects not listed in this package leaflet.
+You can also report them directly through the Spanish Medication Surveillance System for Human Use: www.notificaRAM.es.
+By reporting side effects, you can contribute to providing more information on the safety of this medication.

 Keep this medication out of the sight and reach of children.

-Do not use this medication after the expiration date that appears on the box and blister pack after CAD.
+Do not use this medication after the expiration date shown on the box and blister pack after EXP.
 The expiration date is the last day of the month indicated.

 Store in the original packaging to protect it from light.